Interested in joining our ambassador program? Apply here.

 Brett Kobernik has been with the Utah Avalanche Center since the 2004-2005 winter season.
 More affectionately known "Kowboy," Brett worked as a helicopter skiing guide in Valdez, Alaska during mid 90s, a backcountry ski and snowboard guide for Utah Mountain Adventures and has been a product tester and designer for Voile Equipment for more than 20 years.
 Brett single-handedly invented the splitboard and still does most of his UAC field work with one but also is well versed on skis, snowmobiles, and snowbikes as well.
 (Click here for a cool video profile of Brett.)
 Brett is also responsible for much of the technical "behind the scenes" work on the UAC's website and programing for the American Avalanche Association.

-Location: Wilson, WY
+Location: Jackson Hole, WY

 Location: Salt Lake City, UT